SpenserCai/sd-webui-discord/README.md

 1.Download the latest release from [here](https://github.com/SpenserCai/sd-webui-discord/releases/latest).

 2.Create a bot account on Discord and get the token.
+[How To Create Discord App](https://discord.com/developers/docs/getting-started).

 3.Configuration and Startup
 ```bash